 sends $u$ to an isomorphism.
 This implies that the functor

 sends $u$ to an isomorphism as well.
-But, as $\Y$ is a $t$-hypercovering of $X$, the functor $\derL p^*$ is fully faithful, from which we deduce that $u$ is an isomorphism by the Yoneda Lemma. \end{proof}
+But, as $\Y$ is a $t$-hypercover of $X$, the functor $\derL p^*$ is fully faithful, from which we deduce that $u$ is an isomorphism by the Yoneda Lemma. \end{proof}

 \begin{paragr} Let $\V$ be a complete and cocomplete category.
-For an object $X$ of $\site$, define $\mathit{Pr}(\site/X,\V)$ as the category of presheaves on $\site/X$ with values in $\V$.
-Then $\mathit{Pr}(C/-,\V)$ is a $\Pmor$-fibred category (where, by abuse of notations, $\site$ denotes also the class of all maps in $\site$): this is a special case of the constructions explained in \ref{defevaluation} applied to $\V$, seen as a fibred category over the terminal category.
+For an object $X$ of $\site$, define $\pshg{\site/X,\V}$ as the category of presheaves on $\site/X$ with values in $\V$.
+Then $\pshg{C/-,\V}$ is a $\Pmor$-fibred category (where, by abuse of notations, $\site$ denotes also the class of all maps in $\site$): this is a special case of the constructions explained in \ref{defevaluation} applied to $\V$, seen as a fibred category over the terminal category.
 To be more explicit, for each object $X$ of $\site^\amalg$, we have a $\V$-enriched Yoneda embedding

-where, if $U=\{U_i\}_{i\in I}$ is a small family of objects of $\site$, $U\otimes M$ is the presheaf
+where, if $U=\{U_i\}_{i\in I}$ is a small family of objects of $\site/X$, $U\otimes M$ is the presheaf

 For a morphism $f:X\To Y$ in $\site$, the functor

 is the functor defined by composition with the corresponding functor $\site/X\To\site/Y$.
 The functor $f^*$ has always a left adjoint

 which is the unique colimit preserving functor defined by